Virus deaths, unemployment accelerating across Europe, US

 France recorded a running total of about 4,500 deaths in hospitals, with 471 in the past day.
 But officials expect the overall toll to jump significantly because they are only now starting to count deaths in nursing homes and other facilities for older people.

+France’s Prime Minister Edouard Philippe said he and his government colleagues are “fighting hour by hour” to ward off shortages of essential drugs used to keep COVID-19 patients alive in intensive care.

-As the death toll grew, so did the economic fallout of the pandemic.
-New unemployment numbers released Thursday showed the outbreak has thrown 10 million Americans out of work in just two weeks in the swiftest, most stunning collapse the U.S. job market has ever witnessed.
+As the death toll grew, so did the economic fallout.
+New unemployment numbers showed the outbreak has thrown 10 million Americans out of work in just two weeks in the swiftest, most stunning collapse the U.S. job market has ever witnessed.

 “My anxiety is through the roof right now, not knowing what’s going to happen,” said Laura Wieder, laid off from her job managing a now-closed sports bar in Bellefontaine, Ohio.